Aceearly1993/lecarde-1/README.md

 ### Update History ###

+ #### [0.6.7] - 2026/8/15 ####

+`CHANGED` - Northern Mountains part 3: Adjusted some platforms so that they're slightly more easier to see in color blind people's aspect in a way of not disturbing the original game's 15-color palette rule for each object.
+(Aceearly1993)
+`CHANGED` - Entrance main hall part 1: Due to requests, very slightly adjusted color of some platforms so that they're slightly more easier to see in color blind people's aspect.
+(Aceearly1993)
+`CHANGED` - Basement part 1/part 2: Further reduced the contact damage of spikes in hard mode.
+(Aceearly1993)
+`CHANGED` - Condemned area part 2: Due to requests, very slightly adjusted color of some platforms so that they're slightly more easier to see in color blind people's aspect.
+(Aceearly1993)
+`CHANGED` - Condemned area part 3: Revamped how the last freefall mechanic works; Added two platforms at the right-bottom of the area so that it's now fully possble to backtrack from the last freefall, and ditched the old mechanic just in case it doesn't always work in all computers.
+(Aceearly1993)
+`CHANGED` - Katharina's quarters part 2: Further reduced the contact damage of spikes in hard mode.
+(Aceearly1993)
+`CHANGED` - Katharina's quarters part 3/boss: Adjusts so that Fake Efrain's standing whip strike can be dodged by crouching.
+(Aceearly1993)

  #### [0.6.6] - 2026/7/1 ####

 `CHANGED` - Main hitbox: Based upon player's feedback, make Main character Hurtbox fully separated from main collision box; Added a new collision box and shrink down the size of main character hurtbox.
 (Aceearly1993)